aarushsharmawork/ig.-ig-unlike-reels-script/README.md

 # this Javascript unlikes the reels from instagram (made for chrome and for all mac,windows & linux)
 #this Javascript is made by aarush and backedup by google antigravity AI.
 # This script has been tested and worked on MACos 26 tahore
+# The in_unlike is the safest script while ig_unlike_unsafe is not the safest one and also makes websites buggy for certain OS

 # How to run this script
 step-1 open chrome://extensions/ and enable developer option in top right corner.